 What is Unenclosed settlement, part of a field system, Romano-British aggregate village and group of shielings, 470m south east of Whitehall?

-Unenclosed settlement, part of a field system, Romano-British aggregate village and group of shielings, 470m south east of Whitehall, is a complex of archaeological remains spanning multiple periods of occupation in Northumberland.
+Unenclosed settlement, part of a field system, Romano-British aggregate village and group of shielings, 470m south east of Whitehall is a palimpsest monument in Northumberland comprising remains from multiple periods of occupation and land use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019929.

 Who is responsible for protecting Unenclosed settlement, part of a field system, Romano-British aggregate village and group of shielings, 470m south east of Whitehall?